rocketeerdan/rocketeerdan/README.md

 <p align="center">C+H is okay, Booping is okay, pretty much everything is okay!!
 No need to ask :] </p>
 <p align="center">I'm not a system!
 Consider all my ponies to be merely cosplay!</p>
 <p align="center">I don't RP!
 Talk to me as my own person and not as the character I'm playing as please!!</p>
-<p align="center">I'm a bit shy and not too great at talking to strangers unfortunately, I'm not mad or upset at you!
-I'm just bad at talking LOL</p>
+<p align="center">I'm really shy and not too great at talking to strangers unfortunately, I'm not mad or upset at you!
+I'm just genuinely bad at talking to others</p>
 <p align="center">
 <img src="https://gifcity.carrd.co/assets/images/gallery97/419c72c5.gif?v=47652796"/>
 </p>